steveculshaw/brindlewoodbay/README.md

 Later that night, Krystal is taking a moment to look at the stars, when Abe turns up ... yeah, the diary is the key ... and he disappears off ...

+Checking the diary with the old heating to show hidden text, the three days (Fri/Sat/Sun) end with the final summoning of IT !!!

 ## All Clues